ICS 33 Fall 2024

 Unfortunately, as it turns out, Python does not perform tail call elimination, so this particular technique is of little benefit to us in Python.
 As before, factorial(3000) will require around 3,000 function calls to stack up — and for each of them to store information on the run-time stack — which exceeds the depth limit on the particular Python implementation I'm using here.

 Python's refusal to perform tail call elimination is intentional, because this optimization involves a tradeoff.
 When we make a function call without remembering where we came from, it affects the traceback we receive when a subsequent call raises an exception.
 Once a tail call has been eliminated from the stack, it will appear as though it was never there — which is a good thing, from a performance perspective, but can be problematic when you're trying to debug a thorny problem and all you have is a misleading traceback that skips steps.
 So, ultimately, Python's designers made a reasoned choice, preferring clarity over performance.
-(Many programming language design choices are like this; there are few choices where we get something without giving something else up.)
+(Many programming language design choices are like this; there are comparatively few choices where we get something without giving something else up.)
 Since there are plenty of recursively shaped problems where the necessary depth of the recursion is well within Python's limits, we'll still be able to use recursion to solve those; for others, where loops are a natural fit, Python's design will require us to lean toward using loops instead.

 But despite the choices that Python's designers made, it's worth noting that there are programming languages where tail calls are guaranteed to be eliminated, and others where it's done optionally as an optimization, which makes this a great technique to have in our repertoire when it can be used profitably.
 If Python performed tail call elimination, our tail-recursive factorial function would still have required O(n) time to run — it still performs the multiplications, as before — but only O(1) memory, since there would be no "paused" function call information to store on the run-time stack.
 (Even factorial's call to factorial_tail is a tail call.)
 Any time we can reduce something linear to something constant — whether it's time or memory — that's a big win, so we should be on the lookout for those opportunities wherever we can find them.